A teacher teaching a classroom of students

 Delivery Model

-• Part-time – 3 hrs per week + tutorial (day or evening sessions dependent upon cohort preferences)
+• Part-time – 3 hrs per week + tutorial (Wednesday evenings)

 Assessment